Roman Review: All about Roman’s health services and products

 Roman's product lines often cost a little more than its most direct competition's least expensive high-quality offerings.
 Over the years, those discrepancies have waned, and Roman now has a handful of treatments that are significantly less expensive than what others charge — if those competitors offer them in the first place.

 The best example of Roman’s recent improvements in both pricing and treatment availability is in oral minoxidil.
-This is a drug that’s only garnered serious, widespread attention as a hair loss treatment in the last couple of years, and competitors like Hims and Keeps don’t offer it yet.
-The only other provider offering oral minoxidil is Happy Head, but Roman has a far superior price and a more robust telemedical infrastructure to address any potential side effects.
-Roman’s rating improved since the company waived a $15 consultation fee that was standard for receiving any prescription through its platform.
+This is a drug that’s only garnered serious, widespread attention as a hair loss treatment in the last couple of years.
+Other providers offer oral minoxidil, but Roman has a superior price and a more robust telemedical infrastructure to address any potential side effects compared to companies like Happy Head or Keeps.
+And while Hims has recently added oral minoxidil, it’s in chewable form, mixed with a multivitamin, and is also more expensive than Roman’s oral minoxidil.
+Roman’s rating also improved since the company waived a $15 consultation fee that was standard for receiving any prescription through its platform.

 Still, there are instances where Roman’s pricing just doesn’t compare to what certain competitors offer.
 This is most apparent in the company’s erectile dysfunction treatments.